isomerpages/govtech-gobusiness/_FAQ/1d-sectorspecific.md

 If the services that your law practice provides are not one of the four categories of legal activities identified as essential legal services, you must suspend all in-person activities at your office for the business suspension period from 7 April 2020 to 4 May 2020.
 You may continue to operate if the services can be performed by telecommuting from home.
 For short term entry into your office, you will need to apply for a time-limited exemption.

 #### **27. Are landscaping works considered an essential service?**
-Landscaping works are not be considered an essential service unless it is for the purpose of vector control to prevent mosquito breeding.
+Landscaping works are not considered an essential service unless it is for the purpose of vector control to prevent mosquito breeding.

+#### **27. I need some employees to work at a construction site.
+Do I need to seek BCA’s approval before I can apply for a time-limited exemption?**
+If you are appealing to continue with physical/actual building works on the construction site, you may contact BCA at 1800 3425222 or <a href="www.bca.gov.sg/feedbackform" target="_blank">www.bca.gov.sg/feedbackform</a> to obtain an approval from the Building Construction Authority before you can proceed.

+However, if the work that you will be conducting at the construction site is non-construction related (eg. administrative work done at the office), you do not need to seek BCA’s approval before applying for the Time-Limited Exemption.